ntomen/ROI_crop/README.md

 To run this script, you need a python installation.
 You can follow the instructions [here](https://realpython.com/installing-python) based on your OS.
 The instructions are up-to-date as of April 30, 2020.

 Once you have python set up, you need to install some image processing libraries.
-This is straightforward using 'pip', which should be installed together with python.
+This is straightforward using 'pip', which should automatically be installed together with the python installation.
 To check if you have pip installed on a Windows OS, you can type 'cmd' to into the search bar in the Start menu, and then click on Command Prompt.
 In command prompt, you can type:

     pip --version